 Offa’s Press is dedicated to publishing and promoting the best in contemporary West Midland poetry and poets.
 It will do this through a series of publications and performances where the watchword will be ‘good on the page and good on stage’.

 Offa’s Press is eclectic in range.
 It receives some development funding from Arts Council England and is run as a co-operative by a number of regional writers and poets with Simon Fletcher the Editor / Manager.

-Offa’s Press is currently looking for submissions.
-Details can be found on the submissions page.
+Offa’s Press is not currently looking for submissions.
+When we are looking details will be posted on the submissions page.
 Please browse this website for further news and events and please support Offa’s Press by buying its products and attending events.

 The view from Offa’s Dyke, photo by Dave Finchett.